 Events at Holkham

 The hall and park are used commercially to generate income which maintains the building and the landscape.
-We are frequently contacted by organisations who would like to use estate land or buildings to stage events that raise money for charity.
+We are frequently contacted by organisations who would like to use Holkham Estate land and buildings, including Holkham National Nature Reserve, to stage events that raise money for charity.
 Unfortunately we are unable to accommodate every request received but we are delighted to make the hall and park available for a limited number of events each year.

 The hall is suitable for concerts and recitals for up to 175.
 The state rooms can also be used for receptions and lectures but the importance of the contents and configuration of the building make it a difficult venue for events that require formal catering.
 We do host some smaller dinners for up to 25, and up to 100 can dine in the Statue Gallery in the hall, but these events require careful planning and organisation which can be costly.